bihealth/sodar-core/docs/source/app_projectroles_basics.rst

 .. note::

-    An automated synchronisation using celery is implemented in ``projectroles.tasks``.
+    An automated synchronization using celery is implemented in ``projectroles.tasks``.

 Among the data which can be synchronized: